About the Global Martial Arts Association

-“I have been involved in martial arts for 9 years now, and teaching for 8 years.
+“I have been involved in martial arts for over a decade.
 I began with Krav Maga and Muay Thai Kickboxing.
 I earned a black belt under John Gabriele (who trained under Darren Levine, who trained under Imi Lichtenfeld).
 Two years later I got involved with Brazilian Jiu Jitsu and haven’t stopped training since.
 I am an MMA and kickboxing title-belt holder.
 I enjoy competing, but my true passion is teaching and watching people grow into leaders.
 I have always been active in helping my community and wanted to share those values with my students, as they become leaders in their community.
 When I am not at my school teaching (or teaching my global students) I enjoy spending time with my wife and finding new adventures.”

 Seth Sullivan has been training in the art of Shotokan Karate for many years.
 He is a native of Magee, Mississippi and has trained in Magee, Madison, Petal, Clinton, Laurel, Hattiesburg, and now in Sumrall, Mississippi.
 He is a resident of Waynesboro, Mississippi and currently serves as the Minister for the Waynesboro Church of Christ.
 He is a 2nd Dan Blackbelt.
 Sensei Sullivan has attended several seminars and workshops in conjunction with other styles including Shotokan, Tae Kwon Do, Ju-Jitsu, and Seibukan karate.
 He has judged, supported, and participated in several tournaments both state-wide and nationally including the State Games of Mississippi, Mississippi Karate Association, and the Amateur Athletic Union.
 It is Sensei Seth’s goal to help with furthering the values and traditions of the martial arts through the United States and world.